Why Waiting to Incorporate Costs More Than Starting

 This perception of preserved flexibility is often inaccurate.
 While the founder waits, conditions change.
 Tax filing deadlines pass, creating precedents.
 Banking relationships develop history.
 Revenue patterns establish themselves.
 The "options" that appeared open are quietly closing as the operational reality creates its own structural facts.

 The distinction between actual flexibility and perceived flexibility is a structural characteristic that becomes visible only when the founder attempts to exercise an option they assumed was still available — and discovers it is not.
+The entity decision framework maps which options genuinely remain open based on your current structural position.

 The three timing traps